1. Why use this guide?

 For information about denization and naturalisation see our naturalised Britons guide and our more in-depth research guide naturalisation and citizenship: grants of British nationality.

-10.1 Certificates of alien arrivals
+10.1 Certificates and lists of alien arrivals

 HO 2 contains original certificates of arrival of individual aliens in England and Scotland, arranged under the ports of arrival.
 These certificates include: